JohnTelford/GPT/docs/References/iterative_development/programming _languages.md

 > HTML can be embedded in Markdown.
 There's no need to preface it or delimit it to indicate that you're switching from Markdown to HTML

-> Material MkDocs has configuration options to support CCS and JavaScript.
+> [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) has configuration options to support CCS and JavaScript.

 ---

 HTML can be embedded in Markdown.
 There's no need to preface it or delimit it to indicate that you're switching from Markdown to HTML.
-[MkDocs](mkdocs.md) also has configuration options to support CCS and JavaScript.
+[Mkdocs](https://www.mkdocs.org) also has configuration options to support CCS and JavaScript.

 Using Markdown is different then using a word processing editor.
 In an application like Microsoft Word, you click buttons to format words and phrases, and the changes are visible immediately.
 Markdown isn’t like that.